FRYEAN MYTHOS: *comedy*

 CAMPBELLIAN FUNCTIONS: *psychological, sociological*

 I see that a number of imdb reviews declare this to be one of the best of the British "Carry On" series, and I'm no exception to this rule.
 While I haven't usually found the Carry On films to be all that funny, JUNGLE coaxed a fair number of chortles from me.
-In fact, it's the best "jungle-adventure" spoof I've ever seen in movie-form, with its only real competition being the teleseries GEORGE OF THE JUNGLE and some of the MAD comics-parodies.
+In fact, it's the best "jungle-adventure" spoof I've ever seen in movie-form, and in other media its only real competition would be the teleseries GEORGE OF THE JUNGLE and some of the MAD comics-parodies.

 Perhaps because the British people originated most though not all of the basic rudiments of the jungle-adventure genre, the Carry On crew is unusually thorough in demolishing most of the cliches of that genre.
 It begins with a typical collection of dotty (and randy) Brits journeying to the depths of the African jungle.
 Not all in the party have come for the same reasons.
 Professor Inigo Tinkle (Frankie Howerd) has come looking for the rare Oozlum bird, while Lady Evelyn Bagley (Joan Sims) is searching for some clue that might explain the long-ago jungle-disappearance of her husband and her young son.